I

 to make any call (other than a call made for emergency purposes or made with the prior express consent of the called party) using any automatic telephone dialing system or an artificial or prerecorded voice—

-emergency line of a hospital, medical physician or service office, health care
+to any emergency telephone line (including any 911 line and any emergency line of a hospital, medical physician or service office, health care facility, poison control center, or fire protection or law enforcement agency);

 to the telephone line of any guest room or patient room of a hospital, health care facility, elderly home, or similar establishment;